docarray/docarray/docs/advanced/document-store/benchmarking.md

 AnnLite does not implement a client-server pattern and therefore, does not present network overhead and allows fast indexing.
 It also supports Approximate Nearest Neighbor Search.

-Weaviate offers fast Approximate Nearest Neighbor Search and ElasticSearch offers a good compromise between speed and quality
+Weaviate offers fast Approximate Nearest Neighbor Search while ElasticSearch and Qdrant offer good compromise between speed and quality.

+Depending on your business needs, you can refer the benchmarking results to choose the backend that suits you case better.